Bye-bye Pink Tax: Louisiana shoppers will no longer pay state sales tax on women’s products and diapers - NewsBreak

 Bye-bye Pink Tax: Louisiana shoppers will no longer pay state sales tax on women’s products and diapers

-Last year, Louisiana Governor John Bel Edwards signed House Bill 7 into law and now, the sales tax exemption on feminine hygiene products and diapers, for babies and adults, will finally go into effect.
+Last year, Governor John Bel Edwards signed House Bill 7 into law and now, the sales tax exemption on feminine hygiene products and diapers, for babies and adults, will finally go into effect.63 new Alabama laws taking effect July 1st

 “We need menstrual products, and it’s not something we can choose,” said Freeman.
 “You need them every month, and if you’re raising children, or if you’re taking care of an elderly relative or a special needs child, you need those diapers every month.”